 Once the plastic is removed only the brass inner portion of the elbow will remain.
-Some have had luck pulling this piece out with vise grips and brute stength, but more often than not this only results in the brass piece spining endlessly and wearing the hole to the point where the replacement fitting does not fit tight and requires a sealant.
+Some have had luck pulling this piece out with vise grips and brute stength, BUT DON'T!
+More often than not this only results in the brass piece spining endlessly and wearing the hole to the point where the replacement fitting does not fit tight and requires a sealant.
 Below is listed the tools and technique for pulling the fuel elbow insert with ease.

 Basic tools required: